cognitivetech/ollama-ebook-summary/summaries/Attachment-Disturbances-Adults.md

 - Becomes able to mentalize about others' states of mind and about the transference in the therapy.
 - Over a long period, frequent and diverse interpretations can enable the patient to create a mental representation of himself or herself and the analyst, forming the basis for new possibilities of separation and intimacy.

-### The London group’s findings that mentalization-based methods contribute to reflective capacity, to increasing coherence of mind, and ultimately to ear

 **London Group's Findings**

 * Mentalization-based methods contribute to reflective capacity, coherence of mind, and earned security.